NewcastleRSE-Training/git-ultra-novice/_episodes/02-setup.md

 in a later lesson will include this information.

 For these lessons, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].

+We set the default branch name to `main` because the is the community standard name for the initial branch of your project, and GitHub will only accept projects with an initial branch called 'main'.

 >## Keeping your email private
 >